sasaki77/zabbix-epics-py/README.md

 - max
 - avg

-For example, monitored pv is processed 3 times and its value changed to 1, 2 and 3.
+For example, a monitored pv is processed 3 times and its value changed to 1, 2 and 3.
 Then the value sent to Zabbix is 2 if `func` is set to avg.

 ## Test

-Some part of tests run HTTP server on 30051 port to emulate Zabbix server.
+Some part of tests run HTTP server on 30051 port to emulate a Zabbix server.

 You should concern localhost http access to test correctly.
 (e.g. HTTP proxy settings)